xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Overview

-I study the interplay between incentives, algorithms, and learning, with a focus on applications in  networked systems arise from cloud computing, network virtualization, rishesharing, and smart grid.
-The goal is to design **economic incentives and algorithms** that lead to efficient **online and sequential decision-making** despite the presence of uncertainty and strategic user behaviors.
+I study the interplay between incentives, algorithms, and learning, with a focus on applications in  networked systems arise from cloud computing, network virtualization, ridesharing, and smart grid.
+A large part of my current research focuses on problems at the intersection of mechanism design and online algorithms.
+The goal is to design economic incentives and algorithms that leads to efficient online decision-making in networked systems despite the presence of uncertainty and strategic user behaviors.

-Click [here](/research) for more details of my current research projects.

 ---
 ## Recent Publications

-Below please find my recent journal papers.
 For complete list of publications, please click [here](/publications) or my [Google Scholar](https://scholar.google.com/citations?user=drR_WcAAAAAJ&hl=en/).

 > - **X. Tan**, A. Leon-Garcia, et al., ‘‘Orchestration of Virtual Network Functions: A Mechanism Design Approach", preprint.
 > - **X. Tan**, A. Leon-Garcia, et al., ‘‘Online Knapsack Problems with Weight-Dependent Packing Costs", preprint.